- Biological Inventions

 A new international treaty named the “Nagoya Protocol” will be giving some relief to India and other developing countries.
-The Nagoya Protocol on Access to Genetic Resources with an objective of ensuring access of genetic resources to the signatory countries and ensuring fair and equitable sharing of benefit to the local community and signatory country that provides genetic resources is a supplementary agreement to the Convention of Biological Diversity.
-The protocol singed in Nagoya, Japan on 29th Oct 2010 having 50 signatory states (ratification by 50 countries being the threshold requirement) as on today is all set to come in force on 12 Oct 2014.
+The Nagoya Protocol on Access to Genetic Resources with the objective of ensuring access of genetic resources to the signatory countries and ensuring fair and equitable sharing of benefit to the local community and signatory country that provides genetic resources is a supplementary agreement to the Convention of Biological Diversity.
+The protocol signed in Nagoya, Japan on 29th Oct 2010 having 50 signatory states (ratification by 50 countries being the threshold requirement) as on today is all set to come in force on 12 Oct 2014.

-It all started in June 1992, when Convention on Biological Diversity (CBD) was opened for signature.
+It all started in June 1992, when the Convention on Biological Diversity (CBD) was opened for signature.
 CBDs inspiration came from the world’s community growing commitment to sustainable development.

 Genetic resources are the heritable characteristics of a plant or animal of real or potential benefit to people.
 The core idea of CBD is to allow its members to get easy access to genetic resources (GR) and provide an equitable share of derived profit to the sourcing country/ local community and to the people who have helped to grow and protect the genetic resources.
-The Nagoya Protocol was adopted after nearly six years of negotiations to provide a legal framework which will create transparency for both the country (provider) and users of genetic resources by establishing a unified system for allowing access to genetic resources, stopping illegal international trade of GR and by creating a equitable sharing model wherein both the user and provider can acquire equal benefits.
+The Nagoya Protocol was adopted after nearly six years of negotiations to provide a legal framework which will create transparency for both the country (provider) and users of genetic resources by establishing a unified system for allowing access to genetic resources, stopping illegal international trade of GR and by creating an equitable sharing model wherein both the user and provider can acquire equal benefits.

 Now for these above conditions to lay down in an appropriate manner a unified protocol system was required.
 The protocol should find a practical way in order to share these benefits since until now the lack of a coherent global standard has resulted in a high level of mistrust and obstacles to biodiversity research and its potentially valuable outcomes.